Personality change: Inconsistency as a trait

 Personality inconsistency has become such a prevalent consideration for personologists that some even conceptualize it as a predisposition in itself.
 Fleisher and Woehr (2008) suggest that consistency across the Big Five is a construct that is fairly stable and contributes to the predictive validity of personality measures.
-Hence, inconsistency is quantifiable much like a trait, and constitutes an index of - and enhances - the fit of psychological models.
+Hence, inconsistency is quantifiable much like a trait, and constitutes an index of — and enhances — the fit of psychological models.

 To accommodate the inconsistency demonstrated on personality tests, researchers developed the Frame Of Reference principle (FOR).
+Frame of Reference (FOR) refers to the set of conjectures an individual or group of individuals uses to judge ideas, actions, and experiences to create meaning.
+FOR's include beliefs, values, schemas, preferences and culture.
+This can lead to prejudice, biases, and stereotypes due to the limited view an individual has.
 According to this theory, people tend to think of their personality in terms of a specific social context when they are asked to rate them.
 Whichever environment is cognitively salient at the time of the personality measurement will influence the respondent's ratings on a trait measure.

-If, for example, the person is thinking in terms of their student identity, then the personality ratings he reports will most likely reflect the profile he espouses in the context of student life.
+If, for example, the person is thinking in terms of their student identity, then the personality ratings they report will most likely reflect the profile they espouse in the context of student life.
 Accounting for the FOR principle aims at increasing the validity of personality measures.
-This demonstrates that the predictive validity of personality measures which specify a social context is a lot higher than those measures which take a more generic approach.
+This demonstrates that the predictive validity of personality measures which specify a social context is higher than those measures which take a more generic approach.